 For over 30 years, the Heritage Committee has worked with professionals in planning and executing the building's interior and exterior renovation.
 The Committee has been responsible for collecting and archiving valuable historic artifacts for displays and exhibits that highlight West Milford's unique history.

 The Committee had undertaken numerous successful fundraising efforts to supplement the monies allocated by the Township for the project.
 The largest and most successful efforts were the annual Tennis Tournaments, coordinated by former West Milford Township Mayor Carl Richko, sponsored by Lakeland Bank and many other local businesses.

-With few construction and maintenance projects remaining, the Heritage Committee continues to staff the museum, prepare exhibits, catalog artifacts onto a museum database, and offer various history related programs.
+With few construction and maintenance projects remaining, the Heritage Committee continues to voluntarily staff the museum, prepare exhibits, catalog artifacts onto a museum database, and offer various history related programs.